leonardogattidev/weather-chatbot/README.md

 ## Considerations

 1. Would it be out of scope to get rid of the buttons and use function calling?
+Wouldn't that result in too many chat completions?
 2. If the bot is in a group, should the counter be unique for each user?
 3. Should the counts be persisted?
 4. ~~The current implementation uses polling to get updates from Telegram's API.
 For an event based approach, it's possible to use webhooks instead, which would reduce unnecessary resource usage.~~
+5. Is there anything worth testing?
+The counter functionality is extremely basic and simple and the rest of the  app is mostly interaction with external services, is it worth it to mock the Telegram, OpenAI, and weather APIs?

 ## To do